JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-hierarchy.md

 #### Creating additional source sets

 **Case**.
-You want to add source sets that the default hierarchy template doesn't provide yet, for example, between a macOS and a JVM target.
+You want to add source sets that the default hierarchy template doesn't provide yet, for example, one between a macOS and a JVM target.

 **Solution**: